 Here are key features of final expense insurance that make it an ideal option for 87-year-olds:

-- It’s important to note that 87-year-olds are not eligible for term life insurance, guaranteed issue whole life insurance, or accidental death insurance.
-These policies typically have age limitations and require medical exams, making them less suitable for seniors.
+Note that 87-year-olds are ineligible for term life insurance, guaranteed issue whole life insurance, or accidental death insurance due to the age limitations on these policies.

 Whole Life Insurance Rates For 87 Year Old Male